makvoid/guide-harperdb-digital-signage/custom-functions/README.md

 ### checkBody
 Checks the request body for certain fields and errors if they are not present

-### postData
-Submits a POST request to a remote endpoint with a body value

 ### validateBasicAuth
 Takes the authentication information supplied by the User and checks it against the underlying HarperDB instance to ensure it is valid